BlueBubbleWei/SDCND/Term1-P3-Behavioral-Cloning/Project3_BehavioralCloning_writeup_report.md

 * Tested that the model successfully drives around track one without leaving the road.
 Attempted to test the car to Run on track two but it was not successful.
 Posted below few findings about it.
 * Summarized the results with a written report as Below

+The Goal of this Project is to Drive the car in simulator in autonomous mode on Track1

 [//]: # (Image References)